KristianColville1/my-profit/README.md

     - You can click the 'view' button
     - It will reveal your deployed app

-### Cloning this Repository
-If you would like to clone this repository please follow the bellow steps.

-Instructions:

-1. Log into GitHub
-2. Navigate to the repository you want to clone
-3. Click on the green button labelled 'Code'
-4. Copy the URL under the HTTPS option
-5. Open an IDE of your choosing that has Git installed
-6. Open a new terminal window in your IDE
-7. Type this exactly: git clone the-URL-you-copied-from-GitHub
-8. Hit Enter

-You should have a local copy of the repository to use on your machine.

 [Back to Top](#table-of-contents)

 ## Credits

 Function for clearing the console if an error occurs taken from [Delf Stack](https://www.delftstack.com/howto/python/python-clear-console/).